-“At home it is a simple procedure,” he says.
+“At home, it is a simple procedure,” he says.
 “But, I can’t do anything about it.”
 A father of two daughters, he has a softened heart for others.
 He is not handling the hopelessness well.
 I doubt that he will return next year.

 Waiting to see the dentist.

 When we walk back toward the hotel it is dusk.
 The sun sets before we arrive.
 Passing through the lobby I continue to the outside courtyard and the colonnade that leads to my room.
 One light bulb illuminates each forty to fifty-foot section of walkway.
 It’s dark.
-To my left a large, tall, Mestizo man in a baseball cap looms over me.
+To my left, a large, tall, Mestizo man in a baseball cap looms over me.
 A sawed-off shotgun held in his left hand rests over his shoulder.
-He is not smiling, but I see that he has no intention for harming me.
+He is not smiling, but I see that he has no intention of harming me.

 “Buenas.”
 I say, using the recently learned local slang for “Good evening.”

 “Buenos,” he replies.
 He is telling me he is “good.”
 But he draws it out gruffly and deliberately, “Buueee…nos,” meaning, I assume, “I am watching for trouble… don’t bother me.”
 He is the night guard.